theloneplant/homestead-bot/README.md

 #### credentials.json
 * **Cleverbot:** Used as a default response
 * **Cleverbot.io:** Since Cleverbot has a limited number of requests, Cleverbot.io is used as a fallback since its API is free, albeit less entertaining than the standard Cleverbot
-* **Google:** Used for general purpose Google APIs such as YouTube and Translator
+* **Google:** Used for general purpose Google APIs such as YouTube and Translate
 * **Api.ai:** AKA DialogFlow, which is used for interpreting speech loosly as commands with parameters
 * **Discord:** Used to interface with Discord's API.
-The config supports multiple Discord bots by assigning them to groups (name1 and name2 in this case)
+The config supports multiple Discord bots by assigning them to groups (group1 and group2 in this case)
 ~~~~javascript
 {
     "actions": {